hoff9811/hoff9811.github.io/notebook.md

 4. Limit inter-variable correlation to 0.7 to reduce collinearity in the model

-Steps 1:3 will be applied to all models (Linear, Random Forest, XGBoost).
+Steps 1:3 will be applied to all models (Linear, Random Forest).
 We don’t need interaction terms in the tree-based models (RF), so we have a separate set of pre-processing steps for those models.

     # Set up the recipe